-HIS 321 Historical Perspectives on Contemporary Issues - 3 credits
+HIS 321 Special Topics in History - 3 credits

 This course examines and analyzes the development of political, cultural and economic issues and structures that shape current events and public discourse.
 Topics vary by term and may include the evolution and current nature of American political parties, of the Executive Branch, the effects of new media, globalism and others.
 Students learn to analyze source materials and to distinguish fact from opinion.